 When your holiday recipe goes terribly, horribly wrong, and you know it has gone terribly, horribly wrong, it’s probably a good idea not to subject your friends, or this case, your co-workers, to the inedible goods.

-Last year, that advice was not heeded by reporter Leslie Horton on the Canadian program “Global News Calgary.”
-Horton brought her holiday artichoke dip on set during a live segment, and although she knew the dish had gone off badly, she still made the show’s other hosts sample the rotten snack.
+Unfortunatly, that advice was not heeded by reporter Leslie Horton on the Canadian program “Global News Calgary.”
+Horton brought her holiday artichoke dip on set during a live segment, and although she knew the dish had gone off badly, she still made the show’s other news anchors sample the rotten snack.
 Because well, we all love a good prank.

-Meteorologist Jordan Witzel was the first to try the dip after Horton spooned it onto a cracker.
-After inspecting it for a bit, Witzel inserted the entire thing into his mouth — and near instantly began to regret it.
+Meteorologist Jordan Witzel was the first to try the dip after Horton placed it onto a cracker.
+After inspecting it for a little bit, Witzel put the entire thing into his mouth and you could see he instantly began to regret it.
 This poor dude.
 What’s better is that his reaction was caught on national television, trending with how hilarious it was because Global Calgary tweeted the video.

-Horton tweeted: “Apparently the key is NOT use pickled artichokes!!”
+Horton tweeted (@global_leslie), “Apparently the key is NOT use pickled artichokes!!”